 Guidelines For Safe And Efficient Tree Cutting

 - Always use the right tool for the job.
-Make sure that your saw is properly sharpened and that you’re using the right kind of saw for the tree you intend to cut down.
+Ensure that your saw is properly sharpened and that you’re using the right kind of saw for the tree you intend to cut down.

 - Wear safety gear / wear protective eyewear.
 Always wear safety gear with power tools, including a dust mask and eye protection.
-Wear appropriate gloves and protective clothing when working with hand tools to avoid injury from cuts or splinters.
+Wear gloves and protective clothing with hand tools to avoid injury from cuts or splinters.

 - Stay organized and follow along with the instructions that come with your equipment.
 Keep a record of what you’ve done so that you can reconstruct your work accurately if necessary.

 - Respect the property of others and stay away from private property without permission.
-Always be aware of where you’re located at all times when cutting down trees, and be respectful of private property boundaries to avoid causing any damage or disruptions.
+Always be aware of where you’re located when cutting down dangerous overgrown trees, and respect private property boundaries to avoid causing any damage or disruptions.

 Conclusion